top of page

 Future Farm inspires students to create sustainable solutions at the intersection of agriculture and technology.
 Through hands-on initiatives, members develop skills in electrical engineering, physical computing, programming, and 3D modeling.
 Meetings encourage self-directed learning, with officers offering support when challenges arise.
 More than a typical STEM club, Future Farm connects students to one of the most vital yet overlooked pillars of our world: agriculture.
 Working directly with farmers, students gain empathy, purpose, and a deeper appreciation for the systems that sustain us.

-PLOOKSOOK FARM
+PLOOKSOOK

 At Plooksook Farm, rising temperatures made it difficult for kale to grow, often leading to crop loss.
 Farmers were forced to manually spray water throughout the day to keep the plants cool, which was both exhausting and inefficient.
 In response, we developed an automatic misting system that activates when temperatures exceed a set limit, gently cooling two growing sections and creating a more stable environment for the crops to thrive.